Menu Close

 Is Addiction a Disease or a Choice?

 Getting hooked on drugs or alcohol can ruin a life.
-Often, people struggling with addiction ruin their careers, finances, and families because they cannot stop getting drunk or high even as their world crumbles around them.
-Are they choosing to throw their progress away?
-Or are they destined to struggle with substances because of their genes?
+Often, people struggling with addiction destroy their careers, finances, and families because they cannot stop getting drunk or high even as their world crumbles around them.
+They may seem to throw their progress away.
+Are they destined to struggle with substance abuse because of their genes?
+Is addiction a disease or a choice?

 Struggling with addiction, regardless of how it started, requires help.
 If you or a loved one struggles with addiction, Northpoint Recovery can help.
-Our team creates your personalized treatment plan in a substance abuse treatment program to help you succeed in sobriety.
+Call 888.296.8976 to speak with someone from our knowledgeable team about whether or not addiction is a choice, our substance abuse treatment programs, and other addiction recovery information that may be useful on your path to recovery.

 What Is Addiction?

-Taking substances or engaging in behaviors in excess often causes people to gain an increased tolerance, which means they will seek increasingly high doses to feel the same effects.
-This increased tolerance then leads to mental and physical dependence, which causes the person to require the substance or behavior to function normally.
-Being dependent on the substance or behavior is a sure sign of addiction.
+Taking substances or engaging in excessive behaviors often causes people to gain an increased tolerance, which means they will seek increasingly high doses to feel the same effects.
+This increased tolerance leads to mental and physical dependence, which causes the person to require the substance or behavior to function normally.
+Being dependent on a substance or behavior is a sure sign of addiction.

 What Is Addictive?

-People easily recognize that substances like drugs and alcohol are addictive but may not realize that things like work, pornography, and video games can also lead to addictive behavior.
+People quickly recognize that substances like drugs and alcohol are addictive but may not realize that things like work, pornography, and video games can also lead to addictive behavior.

-Substance and behavior addictions work similarly and can be destructive to a person’s life.
+Substance and behavior addictions work similarly and can destroy a person’s life.
 Addictive behaviors and substances often trigger the brain’s reward center, which in turn causes a person to feel temporarily happy.
-Once the activity is over, or the drug wears off, the feeling ends.
+Once the activity is over or the drug wears off, the feeling ends.
 People who experience this often go back for more to feel it again.

 Why Does Addiction Continue?